sugi-cho/UE_PointCloudExport/README.md

 - Export visible points from multiple `LidarPointCloudActor` instances
 - Optional merging of nearby points before LOD reduction
 - Output LOD-processed point clouds from a camera frustum
+- Export position and color textures directly from a `LidarPointCloud` asset

 Outputting LOD-Processed Point Clouds from a Camera Frustum